rpichioli/nodejs-authorization-middleware/README.md

 ### Authentication Middleware
 - Validate Bearer token received from request header through **authorization** key;
 - Extract token and try to decode it - Using the secret that generates the cryptography at the first time with **jsonwebtoken**;
-- Verify if token is granted at database; (suggestion, database is simulated)
+- Grants authorization to protected services, or deny it if something is going wrong;
-- Grants authorization to protected services, or deny it if somethings is going wrong.
+- **Suggestions for most advanced implementations:** You can verify if token is granted in database, you can expire it if passed some time without access, you can work with 2 tokens - one for access and one for authorization - returning the access for user, and more..

 ### Login (authorization) API
 - Validate posted received data from request;